zacstewart/zacstewart.github.io/_drafts/using-json-web-tokens-to-authenticate-javascript-front-ends-on-rails.md

 So far, my approach has been very similar to that of Nebulab's, but here's where things start to diverge.
 I didn't want all the authentication goop cluttering up my `ApplicationController`.
 Since I'm using Devise, I'm already using Warden.
-Warden allows you to specify a cascade of strategies for authenticating a request.
+Warden allows you to specify a cascade of [strategies][warden-strategies] for authenticating a request.
 By default, Devise uses the username/password strategy, but you can layer multiple together.
 I just wanted to add another strategy to the stack.

 ```ruby
 require 'json_web_token'